 All free museums and attractions to visit in Ohio

-If you are on a budget Ohio (United States) still has a lot to offer for you culturally, including free museums, free activities and free attractions.
-59 museums and attractions in Ohio can be visited without charge.
+Ohio (United States) has a lot to offer for you culturally, even if you're on a budget, including free museums, free activities and free attractions.
+86 museums and attractions in Ohio can be visited without charge.

 Are you looking for free things to do in Ohio?
 These are the best places to visit: